Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 }

-Important: When using the finish callback, recommendations are created with a pending status.
-Only when you call the render() function will the recommendation be marked as visible and counted in analytics.
-If you don't call render(), the recommendation will not appear in dashboard metrics.
+When using the finish callback, recommendations are created with a pending status.
+The recommendation is marked as visible and counted in analytics only when you call the render() function.
+If you do not call render(), the recommendation does not display in dashboard metrics.

-Use the apiResponse.group field to show different content to test and control groups:
+Use the apiResponse.group field to display different content to test and control groups:

 var _ipc = [{